-‘100 percent organic’ -Products that bear this label must be 100 percent organic ingredients with the exception of natural substances such as water and salt.
-Can use USDA organic seal.
+Products that bear this label must be made of 100 % organic ingredients, with the exception of natural substances like water and salt.
+These products can use the USDA organic seal.

-‘Made with organic ___’- Products that bear that label must contain 70% organic ingredients.
-Cannot use USDA organic seal.
+Products that say ‘made with organic xyz’ means that the product must contain 70% organic ingredients.
+These items cannot use the USDA organic seal.

-As you can see, a label bearing organic does not directly relate to the nutrient profile of your formula.
-What it does, however, is it shows that the product was produced in a way that reduces your baby’s possible exposure to harmful chemicals and the like.
-It means that companies limit the use of or do not use certain conventional pesticides, antibiotics, or growth hormones.
+As you can see, the organic label on your infant formula doesn’t tell you anything about the nutrients inside the product.
+What it does show is that the product was produced in a way that reduces your baby’s possible exposure to harmful chemicals and the like.
+It means that the company has limited the use of certain conventional pesticides, antibiotics, or growth hormones.